pts-eduardoacuna/pachy-learning/doc/learning/README.md

     // contains filtered or unexported fields
 }
 ```
-NeuralNetwork is a structure :)
+NeuralNetwork is a supervised learning model for classification.